mrlegohead0x45/pathsearch/README.rst

 License
 =======

-This project is licensed under the MIT license.
+This project is licensed under the MIT license, the text of which is available at https://opensource.org/licenses/MIT and in the `LICENSE file <LICENSE>`_.